- Visit Santiago's artsy and upscale neighbors of Valparaiso and Viña del Mar

 - Get your fill of Polynesian culture (and warm ocean breezes) on Easter Island

-|Day 1||Arrival in Santiago de Chile||Santiago|
+|Day 1||Arrive in Santiago de Chile||Santiago|

 |Day 2||Viña del Mar & Valparaiso Excursion||Santiago|

-|Day 3||Santiago to San Pedro de Atacama - Moon Valley Tour||San Pedro de Atacama|
+|Day 3||Fly to San Pedro de Atacama, Moon Valley Tour||San Pedro de Atacama|

 |Day 4||Atacama Desert: Lagoons & Salt Flats||San Pedro de Atacama|